azamsharp/azamsharp.github.io/_posts/2024-01-22-stop-testing-your-ui-using-view-models.md

 Additionally, I have activated “Free 7 Day Membership” option which will give you access to 21 courses, over 120+ hours of content.

-Visit https://azamsharp.school/ for more details.
+Visit [AzamSharp School](https://azamsharp.school/) for more details.